sympower/dt-data-load-tool/docs/website/docs/plus/features/ai.md

 ## Start chatting

-Now you can start chatting with Claude Desktop and ask it questions about the data in your dlt+ project.
+Now you can start chatting with Claude Desktop and ask it questions about the data in your data_load_tool+ project.

 For example, you may ask, "Which tables do I have in my pipeline?":